HengzhunChen/DGESMAT/README.md

 Number of threads in horizontal axis is number of processes used in MPI or product of number of workers and number of threads each worker in MATLAB.
-In the following example, number of workers are all `9`, which corresponding to the number of elements total.
+In the following example, number of workers are all `9`, which corresponding to the number of elements in total.

 <center>
 <img src="./doc/figure/performace_comparison.png" width="70%">